 Key Stage 3

 English Department have created a new, dynamic and challenging curriculum for our Key Stage 3 students.
 Our aim is to prepare students with the skills necessary for success at GCSE.
 A key aspect of our teaching is to embed examination technique at an early stage.
-The four main areas for English are; Reading, Writing, Grammar and Vocabulary and Spoken English.
+The four main areas for English are: Reading, Writing, Grammar and Vocabulary and Spoken English.

-We are also lucky to have the Learning Resource Centre to support our schemes of learning for reading: and students in years seven and eight have a fortnightly reading lesson in the library which is managed by our LRC manager, Mrs. Edwards.
+We are also lucky to have the Learning Resource Centre to support our schemes of learning for reading: and students in years seven and eight have a fortnightly reading lesson in the library which is managed by our LRC manager, Mrs. Henley.
 Students also participate in special induction sessions at the start of their school career, in order to learn about the procedures for borrowing books and using the facilities (such as the computers) to support their private study.

 The BBC Skillswise website has an extensive literacy section with games, tests and certificates